marcosandremsfilho/class-codes/README.md

 This repository is primarily for personal academic use, but if you have suggestions or improvements, feel free to open an issue or submit a pull request.

----

-**Disclaimer:** Some code may be adapted from course materials or external sources.
-Always ensure academic integrity when using these resources.